l3-team/CasGuardBundle/README.md

     gateway: true					# Gateway mode (for use the mode gateway of the Cas Server) set to false if you use micro-services or apis rest.
 ```

-For Symfony4 and Symfony5 and Symfony6 and Symfony7, add the variables in your config file (.env and .env.dist) :
+For Symfony4 and Symfony5 and Symfony6, add the variables in your config file (.env and .env.dist) :
 ```
 ...
 ###> l3/cas-guard-bundle ###